-The Directors' remuneration policy is put to a shareholder vote at least once every three years and in any year if there is to be a change in the Directors' remuneration policy.
-A resolution to approve this remuneration policy was proposed at the annual general meeting of the Company held on 17 June 2021.
-The resolution was passed, and the remuneration policy provisions set out below will apply until they are next put to shareholders for renewal of that approval at the 2024 annual general meeting.
+The Directors' Remuneration Policy is put to a shareholder vote at least once every three years and in any year if there is to be a change in the Directors' Remuneration Policy.
+A resolution to approve this Remuneration Policy was proposed at the annual general meeting of the Company held on 17 June 2021 and thus the policy will again be put to shareholders at the 2024 annual general meeting.
+The Company's proposed Remuneration Policy, as set out below, is substantially the same as the existing policy.